This reference guide describes the various types which make up the Gradle build language, or DSL.

 Generates an IDEA workspace file *only* for root project.
 There's little you can configure about workspace generation at the moment.

-Used to configure components developed with native code.
+Used to configure software components developed with native code.

 An executable native component that is built by Gradle.

 A library component that is built by a gradle project.